millermedeiros/esformatter/CONTRIBUTING.md

 fixed/implemented.

+## EditorConfig

+To make sure we all use the same basic settings (indent, EOL, EOF) please install [EditorConfig](http://editorconfig.org/#download).
+It will make code review/merge easier.

 ## New Features / Bugs

 The easiest way to add new features and fix bugs is to create a test file with